 Can Equal Shared Parental Responsibility Be Changed?

-Equal shared parental responsibility can be altered if there are significant changes in the circumstances of the parents or the child or if it is deemed necessary to protect the child’s best interests.
+Equal shared parental responsibility can be altered if the circumstances of the parents or the child significantly change or if it is deemed necessary to protect the child’s best interests.

 The court might reconsider the orders for shared parental responsibility if there’s evidence of family violence or child abuse or if the change is necessary for the child’s welfare.